SovereignEdgeEU-COGNIT/opennebula-extensions/README.md

 Scaphandre is a metrology agent dedicated to electrical power consumption metrics.
 The goal of the project is to permit to any company or individual to measure the power consumption of its tech services and get this data in a convenient form, sending it through any monitoring or data analysis toolchain.
 Full details are available in the official repository of the project.

+### How it works

-Scaphandre gathers an estimation for the power consumption for each process in a physical machine using the processor RAPL extensions.
-Please, take into account that some modern AMD processors need a modern kernel to have this extensions enabled.
+A Scaphandre agent is installed on each Host, which is in charge of collecting the consumption metrics.
+Using the Prometheus exporter provided by Scaphandre, the metrics are exported and stored in Prometheus and can be later queried from Grafana.
+Scaphandre gathers an estimation for the power consumption for each process in a physical machine using the CPU RAPL extensions.

 ```mermaid
 flowchart
     C[Prometheus] --> |scaph_process_power_consumption_microwatts| B
     B(scaphandre) --> |RAPL| A[//sys/class/powercap/]

     A --> D(one-vm 1)
     A --> E(one-vm 2)
     A --> |all processes| F(...)